 BASIC INFORMATION

-Description: The following information and data shall be submitted for review and evaluation for recognition of HPF systems in an evaluation report:
+Description: The following information and data shall be submitted for review and evaluation for recognition of HF systems in an evaluation report:

-Product Description: A complete description of the helical piles and accessories shall be submitted.
-The description shall include all models and specifications such as shaft lengths and diameters, helix sizes, helix pitches and leading-edge configurations, as well as extension and coupler descriptions and specifications, and models and specifications for the HPF caps and brackets.
+Product Description: A complete description of the helical foundations and accessories shall be submitted.
+The description shall include all models and specifications such as shaft lengths and diameters, helix sizes, helix pitches and leading-edge configurations, as well as extension and coupler descriptions and specifications, and models and specifications for the HF caps and brackets.
 The applicable steel standards and specifications such as steel thicknesses, galvanization specifications, and welding specifications shall also be provided.

 Installation Instructions: The manufacturer’s published installation instructions shall be provided.
 The description shall include all applicable installation requirements and descriptions of the installation machinery.
-The instructions shall require that installers be trained and approved by the helical pile system manufacturer.
+The instructions shall require that installers be trained and approved by the HF system manufacturer.

-Packaging and Identification: The method of identifying the HPF systems shall be submitted.
+Packaging and Identification: The method of identifying the HF systems shall be submitted.
 At minimum, the company name, product name, model number, evaluation report number and evaluation agency mark of conformity shall be included in the product identification.

-Test Reports: Reports shall be provided justifying the geotechnical capacities of the HPF systems based on the torque correlation factors achieved in field-testing.
+Test Reports: Reports shall be provided justifying the geotechnical capacities of the HF systems based on the torque correlation factors achieved in field-testing.
 Tests may also be used as alternatives to engineering calculations to justify the capacities of various structural elements in the systems.
+Test reports shall include all relevant data in accordance with the standards and the testing and performance requirements in Section 4.0 of this criteria.
 A testing plan shall be submitted to the evaluation agency for approval.

-Test reports shall include all relevant data in accordance with the standards and the testing and performance requirements in Section 4 of this criteria.

-Testing Laboratories: Laboratories shall be accredited as complying with ISO/IEC Standard 17025 for the testing conducted and reported (i.e. the laboratory’s scope of accreditation shall include helical pile quality and capacity determination).
+Testing Laboratories: Laboratories shall be accredited as complying with ISO/IEC Standard 17025 for the testing conducted and reported (i.e. the laboratory’s scope of accreditation shall include HF quality and capacity determination).
 The laboratory’s accreditation shall be issued by an accreditation body conforming to ISO/IEC 17011 and that is a signatory of the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA).

-Product Sampling: The test specimens shall be sampled or verified by an accredited inspection agency or testing laboratory.
+Product Sampling: The test specimens shall be sampled and verified by an accredited inspection agency or testing laboratory.
 The sampled product shall be representative of the production ongoing after the sampling has taken place.
 The product specifications shall be within the tolerance limits reported in the quality documentation and the relevant standards.

-TESTING AND PERFORMANCE REQUIREMENTS
+TESTING AND ANALYSIS REQUIREMENTS